Shivam-Zanjurne-CDAC-Mumbai/Unofficial-Student-Roll-Number/README.md

 > ⚠️ **Disclaimer:** This is a **strictly unofficial** project written for learning/practice purposes.
 It is **not affiliated with or endorsed by CDAC**.
 The output could be wrong — always verify against the official roll number list.
 Use at your own risk.

+Link to check your roll numbers and groups : https://pastebin.com/mnkJJCnM

 ## 📌 What does this program do?

 This is a simple C++ program that: